CartoonishVillain/Incapacitated/README.md

 * ReviveHunger - whole number, how many food points should a user have when revived?
 Negative numbers avoid adjusting food values.

 * ReviveSaturation - number, potentially decimal, what should the hunger saturation of a recently revived player be?
 Numbers at or below -1 avoid adjusting saturation values.

+* IncapEffectData - custom json array, see below for more details on how to set up.
+Adds additional potion effects to users while they're incapacitated.

+# IncapEffectData
+IncapEffectData is an array of objects defined as
+{
+effectID: String
+amplifier: Integer
+ambient:
+}

+An example would look like:

+incapEffectData: [
+  {
+    effectID: "minecraft:speed",
+    amplifier: 1,
+    ambient: true
+  },
+  {
+    effectID: "minecraft:resistance",
+    amplifier: 3,
+    ambient:false
+  }
+]